wp-plugins/password-protected/readme.txt

 Contributors: husobj
 Donate link: http://www.benhuson.co.uk/donate/
-Tags: password, protect, password protect, login Requires at least: 3.0
+Tags: password, protect, password protect, login Requires at least: 3.1
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPLv2 or later

 A very simple way to quickly password protect your WordPress site with a single password.
-Integrates seamlessly into your WordPress settings.

 == Description ==

 A very simple way to quickly password protect your WordPress site with a single password.

-Integrates seamlessly into your WordPress settings.
+This plugin only protects your WordPress content.
+It **does not protect and images or uploaded files** so if you enter and exact URL to in image file it will still be accessible.

 Features include:

 * Password protect your WordPress site with a single password.
 * Option to allow access to feeds.
 * Option to allow administrators access without entering password.
-* Integrates seamlessly into your WordPress reading settings (or privacy settings prior to WordPress 3.5).
 * Works with Mark Jaquith's [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin.

+> Please note, this plugin does not currently work with WP Engine hosting due to their page caching implementation.

 == Installation ==